Heavy snowstorm pounds Germany, upends travel

-The German Weather Service DWD urged people to stay at home.
-In the western city of Muenster, among the hardest hit places in the country, there was so much snow on the streets that ambulances could no longer drive.
+In the western city of Muenster, among the hardest hit places, there was so much snow on the streets that ambulances could no longer drive and all public transportation was shut down.
 More than 30 centimeters (almost 12 inches) of snow had fallen, piling up to 1 meter (over 3 feet) in some parts, and more snow was expected to fall on Sunday.

+In Wuppertal, in western Germany, firefighters had to rescue six passengers out of the city’s famous elevated railway after a train stopped moving due to the icy conditions.
+They had to climb up on ladders to reach the people on the train and help them down to the ground, dpa reported.

 City authorities in the western town of Hagen walked through the streets at night waking up homeless people sleeping outside and taking them to shelters, the German news agency dpa reported.
 In Berlin, the capital’s biggest shelter, a tent city on the outskirts, was cleared early Saturday to make sure people don’t freeze to death in sub-zero temperatures.